Mangueshi Temple

-Shri Manguesh temple is Hindu temple, located at Mangeshi Village in Priol, Ponda taluk, Goa.
+Shri Manguesh temple is Hindu temple in India, located at Mangueshi in Priol, Ponda taluk, Goa.
 It is at a distance of 1 km from Mardol close to Nagueshi, 21 km from Panaji the capital of Goa, and 26 km from Margao.
 Shree Mangueshi is the Kuldeva (family deity) of Saraswat Brahmins and other gotras.
 Shrimad Swamiji of Shri Kavale Math is Spiritual chief Of Shri Manguesh Saunsthan, Mangueshi.
 This temple is one of the largest and most frequently visited temples in Goa.

 From 2011, temple prescribed a dress code, to keep the sanctity of the temple premise.